 When I was studying pastry in Vancouver, our course had us doing almost everything by hand.
-Whether that was whipping cream, or making meringue, there were few things that we did with our Kitchenaid mixers.
-One of the few things we did with a machine was an italian meringue – and I resigned myself to not making them while living in this tiny flat.
+Whether that was whipping cream, or making meringue, there were a few things that we did with our Kitchenaid mixers.
+One of the few things we did with a machine was an Italian meringue – and I resigned myself to not making them while living in this tiny flat.
 (I also resigned myself to not making marshmallows while here, as it’s pretty much the same process.)

 As I couldn’t bring my Kitchenaid mixer from Canada, and had no room to put one here even if I did, I didn’t bother to buy a hand mixer.
-Maybe it’s because once you go Kitchenaid you never go back?
+Maybe it’s because once you go to Kitchenaid you never go back?
 Or perhaps my hand mixing at school had made me cocky?
 Bah ha ha, you puny machines – look at the strength of my arms!!!
 Mwah ah ah…

-But seriously – if I could whip cream by hand, and make meringues (just not italian), why did I need a hand mixer?
+But seriously – if I could whip cream by hand, and make meringues (just not Italian), why did I need a hand mixer?
 Well folks, creaming butter, that’s why!
-It is easy to do when you’re just softening it for a cookie dough, but trying to incorporate air and make it fluffy?!
+It is easy to do when you’re just softening it for cookie dough, but trying to incorporate air and make it fluffy?!
 My upper body strength has its limits.
 So the next time I need to make a fluffy layer, I may just review my aversion to hand mixers.

 For anyone not already aware, Nanaimo bars are something from the West Coast of Canada (named after the city of Nanaimo).
 They are so ubiquitous that as a child I thought they were as common as chocolate chip cookies.
 It’s a crust of digestive/coconut/nut/chocolate, covered with a buttery custard layer, and topped with more chocolate.
-Normally the crust contains graham crackers, but over here I substituted with digestive biscuits.
+Normally the crust contains graham crackers, but over here I substituted them with digestive biscuits.

 Maybe you will too?
 Or do you have one of those fancy hand mixers?